valhalla-lang/valhallac/tests/README.md

 ## Failure

-Most tests for successful compilation at the will fail, this is because most of the compiler features are only half implemented or so.
+Most tests for successful compilation at this point will fail, this is because most of the compiler features are only half implemented or so.
 The standard library / prelude is also lacking, which makes this worse.